SaurabhJha/SaurabhJha.github.io/_posts/2020-07-21-Implementing-parser-generators.md

 }
 ```

-Let us do an example run of the above parsing table on the input `number + number * number`.
+Let us do an example run of the above parsing table on the input "number + number * number".
 We add a column for explanations.

 <table class="table table-bordered">
   <thead>